 - 2.8 Using indicative estimates provided to us of future academy numbers for the purpose of this provisioning exercise, we derived assumptions of the number of new and existing academies joining the RPA per month.
-These assumptions, which are listed below, are based on the RPA's actual experience: - > 61% of new academies join the RPA each month; - On average approximately 1.0% of existing academies that have not yet joined the RPA, join each month; and - > On average approximately 0.12% of academies that have joined the RPA will opt out for an alternative arrangement. - 2.9 For the second and third assumptions above, we take into account seasonal effects such as uptake being higher at the start of the academic year. - 2.10 We also assume that the new academies joining the RPA will mirror the assumed school type split which is used within the DfE academy population projections. - Comparison to August 2019 review estimates academies forecast - 2.11 The actual number of academies that joined the RPA over the 7 months between August 2019 and March 2020 has been in line with our expectations. - Projection of local authority maintained schools within the RPA - 2.12 In addition to the indicative estimates provided to us on LAMS numbers within the next year, we have derived several key assumptions to determine the number of local authority schools joining the RPA in the future.
-These assumptions, which are listed below, are based on consultations with the RPA and reflect the expected joining rates: - > A number of Local Authorities ('LAs') are approached by the RPA each year; - > A proportion of the targeted LAs are assumed to join the RPA; - > A proportion of the schools within these joining LAs join the RPA; - > A number of LAMS convert to academies and no new LAMS are created, reducing the LAMS population that are available to join the RPA each year. - 2.13 Local authority maintained schools operate on a financial year basis and so we assume uptake will be higher at the start of the financial year. - 2.14 We also assume that the local authority schools joining the RPA will mirror the assumed school type split within the local authority population.
+These assumptions, which are listed below, are based on the RPA's actual experience: - >64% of new academies join the RPA each month; - >On average approximately 1.2% of existing academies that have not yet joined the RPA, join each month; and - >On average approximately 0.03% of academies that have joined the RPA will opt out for an alternative arrangement. - 2.9 For the second and third assumptions above, we take into account seasonal effects such as uptake being higher at the start of the academic year. - 2.10 We also assume that the new academies joining the RPA will mirror the assumed school type split which is used within the DfE academy population projections.

+Comparison to August 2020 review estimates - academies forecast

+2.11 The actual number of academies that joined the RPA over the 7 months between August 2020 and March 2021 has been marginally higher than our expectations.

+Projection of local authority maintained schools within the RPA

+- 2.12 In addition to the indicative estimates provided to us by the RPA on LAMS numbers within the next year, we have derived several key assumptions to determine the number of local authority schools joining the RPA in the future.
+These assumptions, which are listed below, are based on consultations with the RPA and reflect the expected joining rates: - > All local authorities ('LAs') renew their insurance between April 2020 and March 2025; - > There is a distribution of LAs renewing their insurance over the year.
+The percentages of renewals vary per month and is based on known, historic renewal dates; - > Each local authority is assigned a status based on engagement with DfE; - > A proportion of the schools within each LA join the RPA, varying by status; - > A proportion of the schools within each LA convert into an academy each year, therefore reducing the LAMS population over time; - No new LAMS are created, reducing the LAMS population that are available to join the RPA each year;

+- > LAMS are assumed to join at their renewal date and it is assumed that all schools within a local authority have the same renewal date. - > No explicit allowance is made for the impact of COVID-19 on expected joining rates for LAMS. - 2.13 Local authority maintained schools operate on a financial year basis and so we assume uptake will be higher at the start of the financial year. - 2.14 After March 2025, the RPA membership of LAMS is assumed to grow at a decaying rate each year up to financial year 2028. - 2.15 We assume that the local authority schools joining the RPA will mirror the assumed school type split within the local authority population.